Get stories and expert advice on all things related to college and parenting.

 When I am out and about in town I often overhear people whose kids have recently started college greet each other with, “How does [your child's name here] like school?”

-Now, I understand one might not be inclined to go into personal details while standing on line at the deli counter or cashing a check at the bank.
-However, I also know there's a strong chance her child does not actually love college and, in fact, may even be unhappy.
+Now, I understand one might not be inclined to go into personal details while standing on line at the deli counter or using the treadmill at the gym.
+However, I also know there's a strong chance their child does not actually love college and, in fact, may even be unhappy.